venkateshb007/almaproject02-youtube-subscribers/README.md

 # Almabetter Backend Capstone Project - Get YouTube Subscribers
-In this project, we used Node.js, Express.js and database MongoDB to GET all the subscriber's data from the data base, based on our conditions.
+In this project, used Node.js, Express.js and database MongoDB to GET all the subscriber's data from the data base, based on our conditions.
 Used Postman to test and modify APIs

 <img src="https://1000logos.net/wp-content/uploads/2021/04/YouTube-logo-768x432.png" alt="Alt text" title="Youtube-subscribers">